osilander/bacterial-genomics-intro/command-line/index.rst

 .. code-block:: bash

+   # the hash-mark indicates that this line
+   # of code is just a *comment* and not necessary
+   # for your code to run

    # make the file
    touch great_list.txt

    # write to the file
+   echo "Reasons why I'm great" > great_list.txt

+   # add more text
-   echo "Reasons why I'm great" > great_list.txt echo "This will be a long list" >> great_list.txt
+   echo "This will be a long list" >> great_list.txt

    # see what's in the file